-Based on the way the research is heading on circadian rhythms and their impact on gut health, I’ve held the view that behavior is a completely neglected yet highly underrated therapeutic option for people addressing small intestinal bacterial overgrowth(SIBO).
+Based on the way the research is heading on circadian rhythms and their impact on gut health, behavior is a completely neglected yet highly underrated therapeutic option for people addressing small intestinal bacterial overgrowth(SIBO).
 Unfortunately, we’re not going to be seeing any human clinical trials on the topic any time soon.
 There’s already a paucity of data on SIBO, let alone in an area of addressing SIBO that isn’t very profitable.

 So much research is being pumped out on circadian rhythms and their impact on gut health that it’s hard to keep up.
 A review came out earlier this year on the topic and there are some really cool takeaways.
 You can find that open access review here.